 before organizing your wedding, it’s best to organize yourself first

-If you prefer doing things digitally, you can do so — you may find Trello or Asana very helpful in keeping up with due dates and vendor meetings.
 Also, set notifications to remind you of any important tasks, like when you need to give your caterer the final headcount or when you need to meet with your photographer for a prenuptial photoshoot.
+Part of being organized is communicating effectively with vendors.

 Since you’re working for a limited time, we recommend you prioritize tasks that impact your wedding the most.
 For instance, if you’re not keen on flower arrangements, find an outdoor venue with beautiful natural flora.
 Doing so will save you time and effort in working with flowers.
 You can also browse DIY centerpiece ideas.